yarlagaddalakshmi97/GraduateTrainingProgram2019/SQL/Readme.md

 # Important Notes for SQL Assignments

 1. For all of the ProblemSets provided, you will create a set of tables, fill them with data, and execute SELECT statements based on them.
-1. Read the [SetupInstructions.md](https://github.com/krishnakumarraghu/New-Onboards-Training/blob/master/SQL/ProblemSet01/SetupInstructions.md) for a description of the sample case and the table structures.
+1. Read the SetupInstructions.md under each Problemset folders for a description of the sample case and the table structures.
 1. The data with which to populate the tables needs to be generated based on the sample data provided in the Tables.pdf or specific *.pdf files that is provided.
    You would need to generated 2 files
    1. CreateTables.sql (Has the DDL Statements for the respective tables)